Reggie McNeal: 2005 season

 Before the 2005 season, McNeal appeared on the cover of Dave Campbell's Texas Football, a great honor within the state of Texas, alongside Vince Young of Texas.
 After his acclaimed junior campaign, Texas A&M entered the 2005 season with high hopes for both McNeal and the entire Aggie squad.
-Both failed to deliver, however, as A&M stumbled to a 5-6 record and did not qualify for a bowl game.
+Both failed to deliver, however, as A&M stumbled to a 5–6 record and did not qualify for a bowl game.
 McNeal played in 10 games, missing the season finale against Texas because he was injured in the previous game against Oklahoma.
 For the season, he logged a career-high 16 touchdown passes (9 interceptions), completing 141-of-265 passes (53.2%) for 1963 yards.
 He led NCAA Division I QBs in rushing average at 6.9 yards (96-for-664), pacing the Aggies with four 100-yard rushing games.
 He passed for 349 yards and five touchdowns against SMU and also rushed six times for 100 yards, earning the Big 12 Offensive Player of the Week award, the Walter Camp Player of the Week award and Cingular All-America Player of the Week award.

-McNeal returned to action in January 2006 for the postseason East-West Shrine Game in San Antonio, Texas, and led West team to 35-31 win with 9-of-11 passing for 211 yards and two touchdowns (no interceptions).
+McNeal returned to action in January 2006 for the postseason East-West Shrine Game in San Antonio, Texas, and led West team to 35–31 win with 9-of-11 passing for 211 yards and two touchdowns (no interceptions).
 He also rushed four times for 32 yards.
+Reggie graduated from Texas A&M with a bachelors in Agricultural Leadership in 2025.

 Professional career

 NFL draft

-McNeal's inconsistent play in 2005, questions about his durability and his lack of NFL-style quarterback skills put his chances of being selected in the 2006 NFL Draft in jeopardy.
-However, after impressive NFL combine results, where he ran a 4.35 40-yard dash, McNeal was drafted by the Cincinnati Bengals as a wide receiver in the 6th round of the 2006 NFL Draft.
+McNeal's inconsistent play in 2005, questions about his durability and his lack of NFL-style quarterback skills put his chances of being selected in the 2006 NFL draft in jeopardy.
+However, after impressive NFL Combine results, where he ran a 4.35 40-yard dash, McNeal was drafted by the Cincinnati Bengals as a wide receiver in the sixth round of the 2006 NFL draft with the 193rd overall pick.

 NFL

 McNeal played in all four of the Bengals' preseason games, and recorded 3 catches for 46 yards and 1 touchdown, plus 2 rushes for 13 yards.
 He was waived September 2 and signed to the practice squad September 6.
-He was signed to 53-player roster on September 19, and was placed on the inactive list for Games 3-9.
+He was signed to 53-player roster on September 19, and was placed on the inactive list for Games 3–9.
 Made his NFL debut on November 19 in Game 10 at New Orleans and also played November 26 at Cleveland.
-McNeal was in uniform as designated third QB on inactive list for Games 5-7, due to an appendectomy that sidelined QB Anthony Wright.
+McNeal was in uniform as designated third QB on inactive list for Games 5–7, due to an appendectomy that sidelined QB Anthony Wright.
 McNeal recorded his first (and only) offensive stat in the NFL against the Indianapolis Colts on Monday Night Football, December 18, when he lined up at quarterback and scrambled for eight yards on third down, giving the Bengals the first down.
 The Bengals released McNeal on September 1, 2007.